Savannah Colameco (M.Sc. candidate)

 , from the perspective of RNA metabolism and RNase activity.
 Not content to just excel

 at winter sports, Steph makes the most of the long Ontario summers by embracing the joys of ultimate frisbee, where she plays both recreationally, and for McMaster.
-She tempers this active lifestyle with a love of Pizza Hut (which worryingly she shares with Matt) and The Pancake House.
+She tempers this active lifestyle with a love of Pizza Hut and The Pancake House.